 More Credit Card Mayhem – The credit card didn’t recognize Maputo, even though I filed an updated travel plan that included Mozambique.
 The bank’s system must have flagged it as shady and flat-out rejected payment.
 After a few raised eyebrows at the hotel and an email, I resolved the problem.
 I like the hotel.
 It’s well-located, reasonably priced, and comfortable with a helpful concierge!

 Public transportation in Maputo is non-existent and problematic.
-The government scrapped a project for building a much-needed tram system – primarily because of the high cost.
-They need to do something.
+The government long ago scrapped a past project for building a much-needed tram system – primarily because of the high cost.
+They need to do something, as not all tourists can afford to hire a limo.

-The concierge advised that crowded local buses are dangerous and suggested avoiding them, especially the minibus taxis called “chapas“.
-Public transportation seems to be a sore subject in Maputo, especially for commuters – something I missed while doing research.
+The concierge advised that crowded local buses are dangerous and suggested avoiding them, especially the minibus local taxis called “chapas“.
+Public transportation is a sore subject in Maputo, especially for commuters – something I missed while doing research.

 After their civil war, Maputo had a “public transport crisis”.
 A state-owned company, Transporte de Moçambique (TPM), tried to fix the problem by acquiring several hundred buses which are now old, but still operating.

 In the early 1900s, Maputo was home to “one of the first electric tramways in Africa”.
 The tram system lost popularity and caused “protests from the public, because certain classes had limited access to its use”.
-They haven’t been used since 1936.
+They haven’t been used since 1936 – maybe they should rethink this?

 First Day Exploring Maputo

 I spent my first full day walking and exploring the busy area near my hotel.
 Avenida Julius Nyerere and Avenida Armando Tivane both have interesting architecture and shops, cafés, and restaurants.
 Julius Nyerere was an anti-colonial activist and politician and the first president of Tanzania.
 Armando Tivane was a political commissar during Mozambique’s national liberation struggle.
-He excelled at boosting the morale of the guerrillas and helped them gain the strength to defeat the Portuguese.
+He excelled at boosting the morale of the guerrillas and helped them gain the strength to defeat the Portuguese and gain freedom.

 The cafés on Avenida Julius Nyerere are cozy and serve great pastries, espresso, and tea!
 The street pavement throughout most of Maputo is a mess – cracks and crumbling concrete on the sidewalks.
 I’m not sure if it’s damage from the civil war but it’s potentially dangerous for anyone with a disability.

-Mozambique’s economics after gaining independence from Portugal in 1975 is obvious from some of Maputo’s street names.
+Mozambique economics – after gaining independence from Portugal in 1975 – is obvious from some of Maputo’s street names.
 Mao, Lenin, Marx, Engels, Ho Chi Minh, and even former North Korean President Kim Il Sung all have streets named after them.

 There are guards posted everywhere – some with machine guns – but I saw no evidence of violence or crime.
 Every bank ATM has an armed guard.
 Very little English is spoken – so I’m learning survival Portuguese, which has similarities with Spanish.

 It’s nice to be in a city again.
-Maputo is reminiscent of some other cities visited – of course Lisbon, and maybe Buenos Aires and Kuala Lumpur, Kuching, and Kota Kinabalu in Malaysia.
-The outside cafés and tree-lined streets are beautiful, and food is fantastic with good service.
-It’s a late-night city with active nightlife – quite a switch from Amanzimtoti and Seychelles.
+Maputo is reminiscent of some other cities visited – of course Lisbon, and maybe Bogotá, Buenos Aires, Kuala Lumpur, Kuching, and Kota Kinabalu in Malaysia.
+The outside cafés and exotic tree-lined streets are beautiful, and food is fantastic with good service.
+It’s a late-night city with active nightlife – quite a switch from Durban, Amanzimtoti, and isolated Seychelles.
 I went out for dinner last night and enjoyed the evening.

 Bought an interesting book – Maputo Architecture and Tourist Guide by Philipp Schauer.
 Schauer is the German Ambassador to Mozambique.
 His book has maps and descriptions of interesting city walking tours.
 It “focuses on Maputo’s architecture” but tells great “stories of its inhabitants and gives ideas and in-depth history of the city”.
 Maputo has unusual but fascinating art and architecture, and every day I learn new terms like Tropical Modernism – huh….

 Tomorrow, I’m taking an all-day guided tour of major points of interest.
 The hotel concierge helped arrange it and found a reasonably priced guide.
-Haven’t taken many photos yet, because walking around with a camera in hand is a bit dangerous – as I was reminded by a group of 5 or 6 young guys hanging out on the street!
+Haven’t taken many photos yet.
+Walking around with a camera in hand is a bit dangerous – as I was reminded by a group of 5 or 6 menacing young guys hanging out on the street!
 Looking into nature reserves to see if I can find an affordable one for later in the month.